dsedivec/ansible-plugins/README.md

   This can be useful when, for example, you're interpolating variables into the `regexp` argument of the built-in `lineinfile` module.

+* `vault_from_gpg_agent.py` script that allows ansible's vault to read its password via gpg-agent.
+See this [mailing_list_post] for the rationale.
+The script can be used like this:

+        ansible-playbook setup.yml --vault-password-file vault_from_gpg_agent.py

+  The script must be executable (chmod +x).

 [augtool_mod]: http://dsedivec.github.io/ansible-plugins/#augtool
 [augtool]: http://augeas.net/tour.html
 [load_gpg_vars_mod]: http://dsedivec.github.io/ansible-plugins/#load_gpg_vars